Skip to content

 Step 5: Test the Connector

-• kafka-consumer for printing the data
+• A Kafka consumer for printing the streamed data

 Before running, make sure to update the following values: